alessandrovaprio/tele-bot-dwl-yt/README.md

 ## Run Docker

-If you want to generate the docker image I provide a little script to run.
+If you want to generate the docker image I provide a Makefile (thanks to [rentziass](https://github.com/rentziass)).
 You have to change the script and insert your api-key (maybe is better if is an env variable)

 ```
-./create-docker-image-gh.sh
+make
 ```

 Now you can start the image with: